Pithikos/rest-framework-roles/README.md

 Role checking order
 -------------------

-Roles are checked in order of cost.
+Roles are checked in order of cost (the less costly first).

 ```python